Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:

 When thinking about which show to choose, there are two things to bear in mind.

-On the flip side, if you pick a show you really like, you’ll be motivated to try and follow what’s happening.
-You’ll be happy to dedicate more time and energy to looking up words and rewinding bits to make sure you understood.
-This means that you’ll learn more Italian!
+On the flip side, if you pick a show you love, you’ll be motivated to understand what’s happening.
+You’ll dedicate more time and energy to looking up words and rewinding bits to make sure you understood.
+This means you’ll learn more Italian!

 How to choose an Italian show at the right level

-- The language isn’t very useful.
-When was the last time you heard someone use the words “jester” or “dagger” in a conversation?
+2. The language isn’t very useful.
+When was the last time you heard someone use the words “jester” or “dagger” in conversation?

 His advice?
-To find out whether an Italian TV show is the right level for you is to try it out!
+To find out whether an Italian TV show is the right level for you, try it out!

-Choose a show and play an episode.
-If you can, try to find one with subtitles in Italian.
+Choose a show and play an episode, ideally with subtitles in Italian.
 These will help you follow the speech more easily, see words you already know in use, learn new vocabulary and get used to the sounds of Italian.
 If you need to pause to catch up and read the subtitles, that’s fine.

 If you understood enough to get the general gist of what was going on, ottimo!
-When you come across new words and phrases, you can pause the episode to write them down or add them to a flashcard app to help you memorise the words later.
+You can kick back and enjoy the show.
+Or, if you're in "study mode", you can pause the episode to write down new words.

 Pro tip: Focus on understanding the general gist.
-Don’t pause to look up every new word because that’ll get old quickly!
+Don’t look up every new word because that’ll get old quickly!
 I’d recommend just doing it for:

-1. Words which are key to understanding the plot – you can’t understand what’s going on unless you find out the meaning of this word.
+1. Words which are key to understanding the plot - you won't know what’s going on unless you find out the meaning of this word.

 2. Words or phrases that you feel drawn to and think might be useful in your own conversations.

-Over time, you’ll get faster at understanding (pausing less) and when you watch a lot of Italian TV, you might reach the stage where you can ditch the subtitles altogether.
-But don’t feel like you need to rush this – watching TV without subtitles is for very advanced levels, and you can still learn a lot with the subtitles on.
+Over time, you’ll get faster at understanding (pausing less) and, when you watch a lot of Italian TV shows, you might reach the stage where you can ditch the subtitles altogether.
+But don’t feel like you need to rush this - watching TV without subtitles is for very advanced levels, and you can still learn a lot with Italian subtitles on.

 Aiuto!
 What if I don’t understand anything?

 There’s a brilliant Chrome extension that can help.
-It’s called Language Learning with Netflix and it makes Italian TV shows easier to watch because it makes the subtitles interactive.
+It’s called Language Reactor and it makes Italian TV shows easier to watch because it makes the subtitles interactive.
 Just click on a word you don’t know and the definition will pop up!

 There are loads of other settings designed to help you learn too, for example:

-If you only do one thing after reading this article, give language learning with Netflix a try – it might be the best thing you ever do to improve your Italian!
+If you only do one thing after reading this article, give language reactor a try – it might be the best thing you ever do to improve your Italian!

 When you learn Italian, it’s important to be patient and forgiving with yourself.
 Give yourself permission to be a learner for as long as it takes.